 The water-based formula combines clove and peppermint oil to repel insects, but it won’t leave your dog’s coat feeling oily or greasy.
 It dries quickly.

-The smell of the essential oils can be overwhelming, but it fades over time.
-The product starts foamy when it’s sprayed.
+The smell of essential oils can be overwhelming, but it fades over time.
+The product starts to foam when it’s sprayed.
 The foam then goes away as the liquid settles into the dog’s coat.

-The Nantucket Spider Natural Insect Repellent uses a blend of essential oils to repel flies, ticks, mosquitos, and other pests.
-Rosemary, thyme, peppermint, cedarwood, and geranium oils work to keep insects off your pup naturally without any harsh chemicals.
+The Nantucket Spider Natural Insect Repellent uses essential oils to repel flies, ticks, mosquitos, and other pests.
+Rosemary, thyme, peppermint, cedarwood, and geranium oils keep insects off your pup naturally without any harsh chemicals.

 The smell can be overwhelming to some dog owners.
 If essential oils aren’t something that you enjoy, this won’t be the product for you.